wailmur/garak-but-functional/CONTRIBUTING.md

 ## I Have a Question

-If you want to ask a question, good places to check first are the [garak quick start docs](https://docs.garak.ai) and, if its a coding question, the [garak reference](https://reference.garak.ai/).
+If you want to ask a question, good places to check first are the [garak quick start docs](https://docs.garak.ai) and, if it's a coding question, the [garak reference](https://reference.garak.ai/).

 Before you ask a question, it is best to search for existing [Issues](https://github.com/NVIDIA/garak/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.
 You can also often find helpful people on the garak [Discord](https://discord.gg/uVch4puUCs).